Specify sensitive data with Secrets Manager - Amazon Batch

 Required IAM permissions for Amazon Batch secrets

 To use this feature, you must have the execution role and reference it in your job definition.
 This allows the container agent to pull the necessary Secrets Manager resources.
-For more information, see Amazon Batch execution IAM role.
+For more information, see Amazon Batch IAM execution role.

 To provide access to the Secrets Manager secrets that you create, manually add the following permissions as an inline policy to the execution role.
 For more information, see Adding and Removing IAM Policies in the IAM User Guide.